 Justine Norman Boyd has a long and exemplary record of service, leadership, and advocacy.
-She is currently the Regional Development Director for the Atlanta region of UNCF where she oversees the development initiatives of five states which supports 20 historically Black colleges and universities.
+She is currently the Assistant Vice President, Regional Development.

 Prior to joining UNCF, she was president of JNB Strategies, LLC, a consulting firm specializing in the delivery of a full-range of services to market and promote nonprofit organizations.
 In 2014, Justine’s strategy, development expertise and leadership was instrumental in the success of the “Save the Interdenominational Theological Center (ITC)” campaign which positioned the seminary to over accreditation probation.

 Justine served as the chief executive officer of the YWCA of Greater Atlanta and has more than 15 years of executive leadership experience in nonprofit management, government administration and external affairs.